Women's health in China: History of Women's Health in China

+Late Qing dynasty

+In the late 19th century, Chinese reformers began call for the modernization of childbirth based on Western scientific medicine.
+These debates intensified when May Fourth Movement reformers began criticizing the role of the traditional midwife for what they described as its backwardness and feudal superstition.

+Nationalist China

+In the 1920s, the Nationalist government drafted a national program of maternal and infant health care which built off the ideas of the May Fourth reformers and other concepts of medical modernization which were developing around the world.

+China lacked medical infrastructure and modern-style medical personnel, and the Nationalist program therefore focused on professionalizing midwifery with different regulations for rural and urban areas.

-Pre-reform China (1949-1978)
+Pre-reform PRC (1949-1978)

-After the 1949 founding of the People's Republic of China, the country established its first public healthcare system, the Cooperative Medical Scheme (CMS), which devotes much attention to meeting the needs of the country's huge rural population.
-The CMS was consisted of a three-tier system: barefoot doctors, township health centers, and country hospitals.
+After the 1949 founding of the People's Republic of China, the country established its first public healthcare system, the Cooperative Medical Scheme (CMS), which focused on the needs of the country's huge rural population.
+The CMS was a three-tier system: barefoot doctors, township health centers, and country hospitals.
 In the end of the 1970s, over 90% of rural villages had set up cooperative medical schemes (CMS).
 The implementation of CMS has seen significant improvement in population health in China, including female health.
 Studies by Mei-yu Yu et al. found that the female Infant Mortality Rate (IMR) declined from 170 per 1000 in 1953 to 136 in 1957, and female average life expectancy at birth rose from 44.8 in 1949 to 67.1 in 1975.
-Contrary to what Chinese census has manifested, Banister's studies have shown that female IMR is higher than male IMR in China at least since 1975.
+Contrary to the Chinese census, Banister's studies have shown that female IMR is higher than male IMR in China at least since 1975.
 Mei Yu-yu et al. believed that such a discrepancy in IMR between female and male could be a result of preference for sons in traditional Chinese ideology, which may cause abandonment, unequal treatment or violence against female infants.

 In the PRC's early years, traditional midwives came to be viewed as dirty and unscientific.
+The government sought to expand hospital infrastructure and to replace traditional midwifery with modern techniques approved by the newly-established socialist health authorities.
+In urban areas, women increasingly gave birth at hospitals.
+In rural areas, women continued to give birth with the aid of local midwives, including those certified by the government who had taken a short-term course on new birthing methods.
 By 1959, over 750,000 midwives were retrained with some modern medical practice, but only 5,300 were fully modern trained midwives.
 With China's program of barefoot doctors, perinatal practitioners were often older women.
 Their work was effective, with much of the 1950s and 1960s population boom resulting from the decline in infant mortality.

+By the late 1970s, most rural areas had a developed but low-tech childbirth infrastructure, with local teams of certified lay midwives worker with barefoot doctors.
+Rates of hospital births increased significantly in China as a whole, with most home births occurring in rural areas.